USNavalResearchLaboratory/turboWAVE/docs/install-easy.rst

 	* You can usually accept default responses.
 	* On Cray, the platform and vector type popups should be set explicitly.
-	* For now stick with OpenMP for the accelerator.
+	* For now use OpenMP for the accelerator.
 	* The installer can configure for GPGPU, but you may need to fulfill some prerequisites as root for the compiler to succeed.

 Upgrade